"The Wolf of Wall Street" producer settles US suit linked to Malaysian fund

-KUALA LUMPUR, Sept 16 (Reuters) - The movie company that made “The Wolf of Wall Street”, and was co-founded by the Malaysian prime minister’s step son, has settled a civil lawsuit brought by the U.S. government to seize assets allegedly bought with money stolen from a Malaysian state fund.
+KUALA LUMPUR (Reuters) - The movie company that made “The Wolf of Wall Street”, and was co-founded by the Malaysian prime minister’s step son, has settled a civil lawsuit brought by the U.S. government to seize assets allegedly bought with money stolen from a Malaysian state fund.

+Red Granite Pictures announced the settlement in a filing at the federal Los Angeles court on Friday, without revealing any sum.

 The United States is seeking to seize some $1.7 billion in assets, making it the largest action brought by the department under its kleptocracy asset recovery initiative.